yukonta/EasyStyle/README.md

 For the first variant you have to prepare two images - the content-image and the style-image.

-These images you can send the telegram-bot during user-dialog.
+These images you can send to the telegram-bot during user-dialog.

 Before running the program the set of libraries from requirements.txt must be insalled. if you use Anaconda: from Anaconda Prompt input the command (under your shell):